polinasalimyanovacr/Body_fit_marketing_model/Navigation_by_documents/Navigation.md

 [Contact Facet search]()

-# Analyse ongoing campaign results
+# Analyse ongoing campaign performance

 Blend you data from different marketing tools and accounts, analyse the campaign performance and know more about what is going on with your marketing campaign plans